Savannah Chemical Exposure Injury Lawyer

 The defendant in the case (the fast food restaurant) refused to accept responsibility and offered several defenses.
 They claimed that 1) our client did not have RADS, 2) that the exposure was inadequate to cause RADS, and 3) that the company had used ordinary care in its work.
 The defendant hired two expert witnesses to prove these claims.

-Result: This case went to a three day trial and the jury returned a $210,000 verdict in favor of our client.
+Result: This case went to a three-day trial and the jury, and with the help of our Savannah chemical exposure injury lawyer, returned a $210,000 verdict in favor of our client.
 This verdict included compensation for the restrictions in our client’s lifestyle and for his future need for medications to treat his condition.